wizardbyron/provisioners/README.md

 # Provisioners

-Provisioners is a set of cloud solution provision scripts collection.
+Provisioners is a growing set of cloud solution provision scripts collection.
 You can customize and create solutions on any private or public cloud service.

 The latest solution progress please refer to [Github Project](https://github.com/wizardbyron/provisioners/projects/1).